 Transnational Governance of Displacement, Sexuality and Gender Identity: UNHCR as the Main Actor in Creating a Legal Basis for Asylum-Seeking for LGBT Refugees in Turkey

 Research Area 1: Displacements, “Dépaysement” and Discrepencies: People, Knowledge and Practices

 Between September 2017 and September 2019, I conducted, for sixteen months, a multi-sited ethnography, including interviews and participant observations with LGBT refugees, the UNHCR and local NGO workers.
 They took place in four Turkish cities: Istanbul, Ankara, Eskişehir and Yalova.
-I observed that the UNHCR had created a transnational governance within the borders of Turkey.
-Conducting the first-instance registry of asylum seekers and refugee status determination (RSD) interviews and granting refugee status the UNHCR, not Turkey, is the one who recognizes sexuality and gender identity as a basis for seeking asylum.
+I observed that the UNHCR had created transnational governance within the borders of Turkey.
+The UNHCR, and not Turkey, is conducting the first-instance registry of asylum seekers and refugee status determination (RSD) interviews and granting refugee status because the UNHCR is the one who recognizes sexuality and gender identity as legitimate criteria for seeking asylum.
 By resettling refugees to third countries, it creates a transnational chain of re-displacements.

 - 2016- : PhD Candidate, Department of Sociology and Social Anthropology, Central European University

 - 2015- 2016: MA in Gender Studies, Department of Gender Studies, Central European University

 - 2013- 2014: MSc in Human Rights, Department of Sociology, London School of Economics and Political Science

 - 2007- 2013: BA, Department of Political Science and International Relations, Bogaziçi University

 Fellowships and Scholarships